-If the hopf Base System is running in quartz mode, NTP on Board 7271 generally performs in such a way that it stops time transfer from the hopf Base System, changes its own stratum level to 16 (illegal level) and neither transmits time signals nor responds to network requests, which leads to the loss of service for connected clients.
+If the hopf Base System is running in quartz mode, NTP on Board 7278(RC) generally performs in such a way that it stops time transfer from the hopf Base System, changes its own stratum level to 16 (illegal level) and neither transmits time signals nor responds to network requests, which leads to the loss of service for connected clients.

 This NTP performance can be changed in hopf Base Systems with stabilised quartz (OCXO) or rubidium oscillator, which guarantee a stable and precise time over a specified period of time while loss of synchronisation.
-The "Switch to specific stratum" function must be enabled here by setting the value to "enabled".
-This sets the so-called downgrading stratum (see Chapter 7.3.3.4.4 Crystal Operation / Stratum in Crystal Operation).
+The "Switch to specific stratum" function must be enabled here by setting the value to "enabled" and adjusting the so-called downgrading stratum.